-This study will evaluate the performance of Alcon's Precision1 (CONTROL lens) compared to CooperVision's MyDay (TEST lens).
+This study will evaluate the performance of Alcon's Precision1 compared to CooperVision's clariti 1 day.
 All participants will habitually wear soft contact lenses, but they do not have to habitually wear daily disposable lenses.
-Participants with a history of wearing one of the study contact lenses are not eligible for this study.

-.
+Participants from BOXER (EX-MKTG-107, phases 1 or 2) and MIKI (EX-MKTG-114) studies are not allowed to take part in this study.
 All lenses used in this study are spherical, silicone hydrogel daily disposables lenses that are approved by Health Canada.